 CET is the timezone most commonly used, equivalent to GMT+1.
 During Summertime, CEST is used instead, which is equivalent to GMT+2 (GMT is not affected by Daylight Savings).

 A clock displaying the current time in CET/CEST can be found at the top of the infobox on the front page of ETF2L.

-Sooner or later an opponent will message you, which is indicated by a sound and a red message-tab at the top of the page.
+Sooner or later an opponent will message you, which is indicated by a sound and a avatar indicator over the server list on left side of the screen.

 Click the message-tab which will generally include some sort of connect-string that is needed to connect to the server of your opponent:

 In order to join your opponents’ server you’ll have to copy-paste that connect-string into your ingame console and press enter to execute the command:

 ETF2L uses a Tier-System to measure the skill level of teams participating in this league.